PLEASE BE CAREFUL TIMBER HARVEST IN PROGRESS

 BBA has had a long history of forest management.
 Jeff Smith, one of the founders of BBA, was one of the first Tree Farmers in the State of New Hampshire.
 In fact, he donated his Tree Farm to BBA; thus, some of the woodlands have been managed for forest products since the 1920’s.

 Every year, BBA conducts at least one timber harvest, as part of its long-term forest management plan.
-The harvest is designed to enhance wildlife habitat, maintain long-term aesthetics, increase the productivity of the forest for growing timber products, and generate income for the operations of BBA’s facilities and trails.
+The harvest is designed to enhance wildlife habitat, encourage diversity and forest health, maintain long-term aesthetics, increase the productivity of the forest for growing timber products, and generate income for the operations of BBA’s facilities and trails.
 The volume of timber harvested from BBA yearly, is less than the volume that grows on BBA each year.

 WHY HAS BBA SELECTED THIS AREA TO HARVEST?